Enumeration of $S$-omino towers and row-convex $k$-omino towers: Row-convex k-omino towers

 and then use this result twice as follows:

 The corresponding recurrence in terms of $F_\ell$ is

 The boundary conditions are obtained by plugging in $\ell=1$ and $\ell=2$ into \eqref{recf}. \end{proof}

 To solve the recurrence \eqref{recF}, we first guess that there is a solution of the form and then determine an $h_j(z)$ such that the recurrence relation holds.
 Here $(a;q)_n=\prod_{i=0}^{n-1}(1-a q^i)$ denotes the $q$-Pochhammer symbol.

-That this method works is not surprising: In 1988, Privman and \v{S}vraki\'{c} successfully found an exact generating function for \emph{fully directed compact lattice animals} using this approach, see \cite{PhysRevLett.60.1107}.
-The two problems are related, as the set of objects they were considering can by bijected with the \emph{restricted} row-convex domino towers.
-The number of dominos in the bottom row maps to the number of compact sources of the directed animal.
-For an illustration of this bijection see Figure \ref{fig:directedanimals}.
+That this method works is not surprising: In 1988, Privman and \v{S}vraki\'{c} successfully found an exact generating function for \emph{fully directed compact lattice animals} using this approach \cite{PhysRevLett.60.1107}.
+The two problems are related, as there is a bijection between the set of objects they were considering and \emph{restricted} row-convex domino towers.
+The number of dominoes in the bottom row maps to the number of compact sources of the directed animal.
+For an illustration of this bijection see Figure~\ref{fig:directedanimals}.

 After adapting their method we end up with two solutions $A_\ell $ and $B_\ell$, which we now check: \begin{lemma} Two solutions of \eqref{recF} are:

 \end{lemma} \begin{proof} First we calculate the ratio